qt-kaneko/Build.js/README.md

 ## Really smol build system.

 ### It can:
-1) Include specified files or folders (+ rename them if you want to)
+1) Include specified files or folders (+ rename them if you want to).
-2) Run your TypeScript compiler
+2) Run your TypeScript compiler.
-3) Restore NPM packages
+3) Restore NPM packages.
-4) Replace strings in files after build
+4) Replace strings in files after build.
+5) Add `main` call in your single file build.

 ### How to use
 1) Download [latest release](https://github.com/qt-kaneko/Build.js/releases/latest).